 The widespread adoption and rapid evolution of new technologies, including process automation, machine learning and artificial intelligence, analytic capabilities, self-service digital trading platforms and automated trading markets, internet services and digital assets, such as central bank digital currencies, cryptocurrencies (including stablecoins), tokens and other cryptoassets, clearing and settlement processes could have a substantial impact on the financial services industry.
-As such new technologies evolve and mature, our businesses and results of operations could therefore be adversely impacted.
+As these technologies develop, customer demand for products and services based on these technologies may increase, and new technologies may increasingly be integrated into the internal processes to generate efficiencies.
+If we are unable to match the speed or success of our competitors in developing and integrating these technologies, we may be unable to compete effectively with our competitors, adversely affecting our business and results of operations.